oweitman/ioBroker.squeezeboxrpc/README.md

 ![Favorites button bar](/widgets/squeezeboxrpc/img/favorites.png)

 You can use this widget to select all of the favorites that have been\
-created in your Logitech Media Server.
+created in your Logitech/Lyrion Media Server.
 After selecting the Player widget, the available favorites are displayed in the widget.

 | Group               | Attribute       | Description                                                                                           |